Weather Report (1982 album): Background

 The album features an increasingly heavy use of synthesized orchestration from Josef Zawinul, who had been becoming even more dominant within the band's sound.
 Zawinul was by now frequently doubling the basslines on Quadra synthesizer, something which annoyed and alienated Pastorius, who also had reservations about Zawinul's electronic big band sound (and who was himself increasingly working on a side career with a mostly acoustic band).

 The vast majority of the album was composed by Zawinul, with the exception of one Wayne Shorter piece and one collectively composed item assembled from a group jam.
 The center piece of the album is the three part "N.Y.C."
 The three movement suite starts with 41st Parallel, a bouncing groove showing off Erskine's unique touch on the drums.
 The second movement, The Dance, is a more traditional swing feel, but with Zawinul's synthesizer orchestration heavily laid on top.
 The final movement, Crazy About Jazz, is a cordial ending.

+Critical reception

+Richard S. Ginell of AllMusic claimed, "Though the creativity level seems to be on medium-tank here, the band could still startle the ear with surprising new sounds, a supremely pithy Wayne Shorter statement, or fresh Third World spices.
+Their ability to swing is never in doubt."